allegro/blog/_posts/2021-02-21-state-machines-made-easy.md

 ```

 In this scenario we completely skip `Registered` state, but that’s something we just have to deal with.
-Events are important from an analytics and diagnostics standpoints, states — not so much.
+Events are important from analytics and diagnostics standpoints, states — not so much.

 That wraps up the event flow for this scenario.
 It can be visualized with a diagram like this: